 Given that the implementation and further development of counter-terrorism policies rely on the availability of cutting-edge technologies, the Commission is involved in facilitating their advancement through security research projects, in order to equip Member States with the tools necessary to mitigate against the terrorist threat to European citizens.
 More information on security research are available; information on specialised sectoral research can be also found on consulting pages devoted to specific terrorism and radicalisation files.

 The security of the Union is linked directly and intrinsically to the stability outside Europe, and in particular in our immediate neighbourhood.
-The European Agenda on Security and the Global Strategy on Foreign and Security Policy for the EU highlight this internal-external security nexus and prioritize cooperation with the Western Balkans, Turkey, the Middle East and North Africa.
+The EU Security Union Strategy and the Global Strategy on Foreign and Security Policy for the EU highlight this internal-external security nexus and prioritise cooperation with the Western Balkans, Turkey, the Middle East and North Africa.
 With the support of the network of Counter-terrorism/Security experts in EU delegations, the Commission is developing operational cooperation through its Agencies, such as European Union Agency for Law Enforcement Cooperation (Europol), the European Union Agency for Law Enforcement Training (CEPOL), the European Border and Coast Guard Agency (Frontex) and the European Union's Agency for Criminal Justice Cooperation (Eurojust).
-The Commission cooperates also with international organizations/fora (e.g. United Nations, Interpol, etc.) and various strategic partners (e.g. United States, Canada, etc.).
+The Commission cooperates also with international organisations/fora (e.g. United Nations, Interpol, etc.) and various strategic partners (e.g. United States, Canada, etc.).